kaievns/the-log/posts/lead/when-to-stop-coding.md

 slug: eoNUM
 date: 20 March 2023
 title: When to stop coding
-description: So thoughts on when an engineering manager should let go of the tools
+description: Some thoughts on when an engineering manager should let go of the tools
 thumbnail: ./images/stop-coding.png
 tags:
   - management